80psh0601/android-auto-database/README.md

 # android-ggomdol-autodatabase

-The Auto Database on Android Platform
+The Auto Database on Android Platform.
+Base the Reflect

 You can create Android Database easily.
 Java Reflect was used for the library.